All Star Wrestling

 ASW contributed to the final two years of ITV's regular televised wrestling programme in the UK in (1987 and 1988) and some ASW matches were included on VHS and DVD compilations and repeated as part of the World of Sport programming on The Fight Network until it stopped transmission in 2008.
 They were then repeated on the now defunct Men & Movies channel.

-In July 2022, Dixon bequeathed all road management duties to his grandson Joseph Allmark, while continuing to lead the company in a purely office based capacity.
+In July 2022, Dixon bequeathed all road management duties to his grandson Joseph Dixon (aka Joseph Allmark,the son of wrestler Dean Allmark), while continuing to lead the company in a purely office based capacity.
+The elder Dixon died 27 May 2023, leaving his grandson as sole proprietor.
+Brian Dixon's office duties were taken up by Laetitia and veteran wrestler Danny Collins.

 History

 1970s

 Brian Dixon, a referee and former head of the Jim Breaks Fan Club, established Wrestling Enterprises in Birkenhead during October 1970 initially as a vehicle for his girlfriend (and later wife) Mitzi Mueller, who was the British Ladies' Champion but had difficulty getting bookings from Joint Promotions.
 One of the company's earliest claims to fame was rebranding the wrestler Martin Ruane, formerly known as Luke McMasters, as new character Giant Haystacks.
 Originally called "Haystacks Calhoun", he was patterned after the similar American wrestler of the same name, about whom Dixon had read in imported American wrestling magazines.
-Haystacks would go on to achieve household fame in the UK after he moved to Joint Promotions in 1975 as the tag team partner - and later the archenemy - of Big Daddy.
+Haystacks would go on to achieve household fame in the UK after he moved to Joint Promotions in 1975 as the tag team partner – and later the archenemy – of Big Daddy.

 During the late 1970s, Wrestling Enterprises held regular major shows at the Liverpool Stadium and organised a version of the World Middleweight Title after the previous version became extinct with the collapse of the Spanish wrestling scene c.
 1975.
 This title continued until champion Adrian Street emigrated to America in 1981.
 Wrestling Enterprises also collaborated heavily with another independent promoter, former middleweight star Jackie Pallo.
 Neither promoter was able to gain a slice of ITV coverage however, as the 1981 contract renewal negotiations resulted in a five-year extension on Joint Promotions' exclusive monopoly of ITV wrestling.